Rubik Tables and Object Rearrangement

 i.e. when $t = o(nd + nd\frac{\log d}{log n} )$, the initial arrangements that can be solved with $t$ steps constitute only a small minority of all arrangements.
 The counter-positive of this gives the lemma. \end{proof}

-\begin{lemma}[Lower Bound for \usr] Any algorithm for \usr must take at least $\Omega(nd)$ steps for an average input. \end{lemma} \begin{proof} Me may view the generation of a random instance as selecting from $n$ types of items with replacement $d$ for up to $nd$ rounds.
+\begin{lemma}[(Lower bound for \usr)] Any algorithm for \usr must take at least $\Omega(nd)$ pop-pushes for an average input. \end{lemma} \begin{proof} Me may view the generation of a random instance as selecting from $n$ types of items with replacement $d$ for up to $nd$ rounds.
 Therefore, there are $(\Theta(n))^{\Theta(nd)}$ initial configurations.
-Following the same argument from the proof of Lamma~\ref{l:lsr-lb}, $\Omega(nd)$ steps are necessary. \end{proof}
+Following the same argument from the proof of Lemma~\ref{l:lsr-lb}, $\Omega(nd)$ pop-pushes are necessary. \end{proof}